Frequently asked questions about studying (FAQs)

 Illness during the examination period

 If you are unable to take part in one or more examinations due to illness, it is advisable to submit an application for withdrawal from the examination to the Board of Examination.
-You must attach a medical certificate to the application form for withdrawal from the examination and submit it to the Campus Office in writing by mail immediately after the occurrence of the illness.
+You must attach a medical certificate to the application form for withdrawal from the examination and submit it to the Campus Office immediately after the occurrence of the illness.
+A certificate of incapacity for work is not sufficient.
 Be aware, that the medical certificate must meet minimum requirements.

 If the Board of Examination has received a request for withdrawal from the examination, it can take this into account when checking the student's progress (study progress control) and, if necessary, grant a student's request for a suspension of the deadline.

 If you can foresee that the illness or the treatment will last so long that the greater part of the lecture time of a semester will be taken up, it is advisable to apply for a leave of absence for reasons of illness.
 Also in this case you have to prove the illness and/or treatment by a medical certificate, which gives information about the expected duration of the prescribed treatment.
 If necessary, the Board of Examination may require that you submit a certificate from a TUM medical officer.

 Attendance is compulsory in very few courses.
 So if you miss a lecture due to illness, it is up to you to work through the missed content yourself.
 Your fellow students will be happy to help you.